sjstoelting/MODx-htmlToPDF/readme.txt

 The package contains source for the CMS MODX Evolution, available at http://modxcms.com/

+The current version of modx-htmlToPDF is 1.3.1, the release date is 2012/02/12.

 If you use Microsoft Windows in any version, please notice, that all files of this project have UNIX based line breaks.